playcanvas/blog/_posts/2024-04-18-build-webgpu-apps-today-with-playcanvas.markdown

 {% include youtube.html id="FRRFcEiWYEY" %}

-[Click here](https://playcanvas.github.io/#/compute/particles) to run it for yourself.
+[Click here](https://playcanvas.github.io/#/compute/particles) to run it for yourself in a WebGPU-enabled browser (i.e. Chrome or Edge).

 In short, WebGPU represents the future for PlayCanvas and you can expect some incredible advances in performance and functionality over the coming months.